Predicting the Steelers’ 2022 53-man roster: Post-Preseason Week 2

-The 2022 NFL preseason is coming to a close not long after it seemed to just get started.
-While things can still happen between now and August 30 when teams must cut down to 53 players by 4 PM Pittsburgh time, it’s time to once again give our predictions for the Steelers 53-man roster to begin the 2022 season.
-With only game left for players to prove themselves, it’s still difficult to project who the bottom of the roster players will be.
+The 2022 NFL preseason is now complete for the Pittsburgh Steelers only 15 days after it started.
+While some reports are trickling in before the 4 PM Pittsburgh time deadline, it’s time to once again give our predictions for the Steelers 53-man roster to begin the 2022 season.
+With injuries and players possibly going on the Reserve/Injured List (IR), it’s still difficult to project who the bottom of the roster players will be.
 Regardless, BTSC editor Dave Schofield and senior editor Jeff Hartman will give their input onto their thoughts of who will make the roster come Week 1.

 As always, we welcome you to join the conversation in our comment section below this article.
 Let your voice be heard and join in the black-and-gold conversation!